List of Dexter characters: Brian Moser

+In Dexter: Resurrection, Brian briefly appears in a flashback when Dexter reminisces about him with the Gemini Killer.
+In addition, Brian's kill table is amongst the serial killer trophies in Leon Prater's vault.
+In "And Justice For All...," a vision of Brian appears to his brother, taunting Dexter about Angel Batista's murder and encouraging him once again to let go of Harry's Code and embrace his inner darkness.
+However, Dexter isn't having it and tells Brian that he's glad he killed him when Dexter had the chance.
+When Dexter flings the Chainsaw Professor's chainsaw at his brother, Brian vanishes again.
+Dexter later uses Brian's kill table when he kills Prater.

 In Darkly Dreaming Dexter (unlike in the TV series), Brian does not use the name Rudy Cooper and does not get romantically involved with Debra.
 He is described as resembling Dexter so strongly that, upon seeing an image of Brian with dismembered corpses, Dexter and Debra are convinced that Dexter is the murderer; when they meet, Dexter notes that Brian is an inch or two taller, thicker through the shoulders and chest, and paler.
 He first meets Dexter face-to-face in a shipping container located in the same place as the one where their mother was murdered, with Debra tied up and ready for Dexter to kill.
 Rather than killing either Debra or Brian, Dexter lets him go, whereas he kills him in the TV series, recognizing that it is the only way to save his sister.
 Their professions differ as well; the books have Brian working with imports, while the series has him as a prosthetic surgeon.
 The age gap between Brian and Dexter is given as one year in the book and five years in the television series.
 In the books he is known as the Tamiami Slasher; in the show, he is known as the Ice Truck Killer.
 Brian returns in Dexter is Delicious after learning of the birth of Dexter's daughter.
 He introduces himself to Dexter's family, and he worked for the cannibalist coven that would later lure Dexter and Debra into a trap, later saving them from the cannibals.